Dawson-21/React-Portfolio/README.md

 # Portfolio Website

-**Technologies Used:** React.js, Tailwind CSS, React Router, Vercel
+**Technologies Used:** React.js, Tailwind CSS, React Router, Vercel, DeepSource

 ## Description
 This project is a personal portfolio website built from scratch using React.js and styled with Tailwind CSS.
 It showcases my skills, projects, and experience in web development, providing a seamless and responsive user experience.